Save 20% Today

 What to Do if Your Child is Approached Online

-If your child is approached by a predator online, you must take action.
+Parents can help prepare children to begin to recognize online predators.
 Have a thorough conversation with your child about “tricky people,” and how some people may try to gain their trust only to hurt them later on.

 Protecting Your Child from Adult Content

-Adult content is readily available on all corners of the internet, from graphic and disturbing videos to sexual content.
+Adult content is readily available on all corners of the internet, from graphic and disturbing videos, to sexual content.
 If not protected, your child may come across a piece of media that they are not mature enough to understand.

-Utilizing parental controls on your child’s devices is the best way to protect them from content they’re not ready to see.
+Utilizing parental controls on your child’s devices may help keep your child from seeing harmful content.
 You can block whole apps and websites, and set ratings limits on the games they can download and videos they can buy.
-Some apps, like YouTube, also have kid’s versions of their apps with built-in content management tools.
+Unfortunately, most parental control software is easily bypassed and ineffective.

-Being proactive about protecting your child from adult content is imperative when giving them screen time.
-But if your child does come across adult content, be ready to have an open and honest conversation about what they’ve seen and how to process it.
+When your child does come across adult content, be ready to have an open and honest conversation about what they’ve seen and how to process it.

 What the Future of Tech Holds for Kids and Teens